wtruong0/MarketMileage/README.md

 It:
 - Scrapes the listing title and mileage
 - Sends that data to an AI valuation backend
-- Returns an estimate with deal quality color-coded feedback
+- Returns a fair estimate with deal quality and color-coded feedback

 ---